Autumn is my most favourite season of the year, it’s all about the vibrant colours and this recipe brings you the spirit of autumn.

 - Turn off the heat and add some chopped coriander leaves for garnish before serving.

-I normally serve this with steam rice and prawn crackers.
+I normally serve this with steamed rice and prawn crackers.
 Eat well!

 Dina Watt grew up in Bandung, West-Java, Indonesia and now happily married and living in Aberdeenshire, she is known as The Indonesian Cook.
 In her regular column, Dina shares her own adventurous recipes for delicious home cooked meals that are easy to make, mostly using the homegrown, seasonal, fresh fruits and vegetables from her own Scottish garden.